Engee documentation

 end

-• stop_simulation - The stop_simulation(msg::String) function immediately terminates the simulation and displays a termination message.
-It is used to indicate a critical condition where it is not possible or desirable to continue the simulation.
+• 'stop_simulation` — the `stop_simulation(msg::String)' function immediately terminates the simulation and outputs a completion message.
+It is used to indicate a critical condition under which continued modeling is impossible or undesirable.
 Example:

 if t == 5.0